 Physics Summer School

-Join our Physics Undergraduate Summer School, gaining expert knowledge in the field and improving your academic prospects.
+Join our Physics Undergraduate Summer School, gaining confidence and core skills while improving your academic prospects.

 Summer School Programme 2025